adamhaile/S/README.md

 ## Computations

 ### `S(() => <code>)`
-Construct a computation whose value is the result of the given `<code>`.
-A computation is a "live" piece of code which S will re-run as needed when data changes.
+A computation is a "live" piece of code which S will re-run as needed when data signals change.

 S runs the supplied function immediately, and as it runs, S automatically monitors any signals that it reads.
 To S, your function looks like:
 ```javascript